Estimated read time : 5 minutes

 I share my response to her with you all.
 Of course, I won’t take all the credit.
 It’s hard to do that when my husband shares the household chores and my organisation understands the situation we are all in and functions accordingly.

-There are 3 hacks that have helped keep my son and me sane during this lockdown phase:
+These are 3 hacks that have helped keep my son and me sane during this lockdown phase can help you too.
+Let’s discuss it more detail-

 I try to follow a routine with my son as much as possible.
 My son, who has just started to read time, knows when he is expected to do what and surprisingly keeps me on toes as well.
 Consciously, the routine and meal timings are the same as what was followed at school.
 Morning activities are usually things that he can do himself and post 5 pm activities are where I get along with him like writing practice, playing hide and seek etc. Interestingly, I have noticed when I tell him the next days plan before he goes to bed, our mornings the next day are very smooth.
 He knows what all he has to do and feels in control of his day.
 It could be anything – writing practice or helping me do the dishes put his clothes for washing, read a story by himself or do a puzzle.